krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 provides a natural coordinate system for analyzing system behavior.

-Each component now contributes linearly to the overall presence density (in log space), and changes in incidence rate or average mass can be interpreted as
+Each component now contributes linearly to the overall presence density (in log space), and changes in incidence rate or  mass can be interpreted as
 vector displacements along orthogonal axes in this space.

 This gives us a mapping of the presence invariant in the complex plane.